Printlab Autodesk

 Before moving on to the next toolkit, you should have achieved the below objectives.

-1. I can explain (with examples), the opportunities with using 3D printing to make assistive devices.
+1. I can explain the benefits of using 3D printing for assistive technology.

 Go to Next Toolkit – Skill Building